lisajamhoury/simple-peer-wrapper/README.md

 ```

 Open http://localhost:3000 in your browser to see first client.
 Open http://localhost:8000/examples in your browser to start the second client.
 Open the developer console (option+command+I) to see communication between Server and clients.

+## API

+### .initSocketClient(serverUrl)

+Makes a connection from the client to the socket server.
+Pass the url of your socket server.
+By default it will be at http://localhost:80.
+To make available to the public internet, run with ngrok (instructions below).
+Must be used before .initPeerClient().

+### .initPeerClient()

+Makes a request for a peer connection to each of the available peers on the network.

+### .isInitiator()

+The initiator is the peer who initiated the peer connection.
+Returns true or false.

+### .sendData(data)

+Used to send data to all other peers on the network.
+Data should be sent in JSON format.

+### .getData()

+Retrieves data from the peer.
+Provides data from and id of the sending peer. ```{ data: data, userId: socket.id }```

+### .isPeerStarted()

+Logs if the peer connection is started or not.
+Returns true of false.

+### .setDebug(debug)

+Turns server and peer logs on and off.
+Takes a boolean: true or false.

 ## To Run Signal Server Online With NGROK